 This page will be updated as new information becomes available 

 2. Lending a hand – If you’re feeling well, could you offer to pick up shopping for an older neighbour or relative who might not be able to, or is too worried to go to the shops?
 If you are helping someone who is self-isolating, make sure you leave the shopping on their front doorstep, knock on their door and step back while you ensure they safely receive it.
 Make sure you stand 2 metres away from them at all times.

 3. Showing you care – You might want to consider making homemade cards, send a postcard, even post small gifts to keep people’s spirits up, or write a letter to an older friend or relative.

 The Catholic Bishops’ Conference has published guidance on how Catholic parishes can support victims of domestic abuse during the pandemic.

 The Covid-19 pandemic has led to the temporary suspension of all refugee resettlement to the UK, including families arriving under the Community Sponsorship Scheme.
 Meanwhile, newer groups continue to move forward with their applications and secure Home Office approval, in readiness to welcome families once flights resume.

 Community sponsorship projects with families already here have shown extraordinary resilience and creativity in response to the pandemic, with resettlement advice and support, and even home ESOL, continuing via video conferencing.

 The Catholic Bishops’ Conference of England and Wales has produced guidance for local churches and agencies, reflecting the Government’s emerging strategy for the pandemic.

-Doctors of the World have translated NHS advice into 20 languages.
+Doctors of the World have translated NHS advice into many other languages.

 Charity Bank has compiled a list of emergency funding sources for charities and social enterprises, in response to the pandemic.